tc-mods/TromboneChampModdingWiki/docs/user-guide/charting/chart-backgrounds.md

 Simply put an mp4 named `bg.mp4` in your song's folder.

+- Use h.264 as the video codec for maximum compatibility.
-You can use any resolution of video, but **please** try to keep the size reasonable - aim for under 50MB.
-If your video's size is too high, you can always lower the resolution in your favorite video editor.
+- You can use any resolution of video, but **please** try to keep the size reasonable. (target 10MB per minute of song - aim for under 50MB)
+  - Use a tool like [Handbrake](https://handbrake.fr/) to reencode and compress video.
+  - Use two-pass encoding with a target bitrate of 1333kbps to eliminate any guesswork.
+  - Remove the audio track entirely.

 ### .trombackground